trustathsh/ironnmap/README.md

 `ironnmap.yml` file in the ironnmap package.
 In general you have to specify:

-* the nmap installation path,
+* the nmap installation path, (look in the config file for more hints)
 * the MAPS URL and credentials.

 Have a look at the comments in `ironnmap.yml`